What does “222” stand for?

 The mentorship will typically include:

-• Twice a month meetings between the mentor and mentee.
+- Twice a month meeting between the mentor and mentee.

 What are the qualifications of a 222 mentor?

-222 Mentors are experienced leaders – business, professions, academia, ministry, and nonprofit – with a deep love for Kingdom work.
+222 Mentors are experienced leaders – primarily business professionals with a deep love for Kingdom work.

 Mentor is an inherently “fuzzy” word; it means different things to different people.
 A man with teenage sons will talk about mentoring them into adulthood.
 A mature believer discipling a new believer will talk about mentoring them spiritually.
 A business professional working with a more junior staff member will talk about mentoring their career advancement.
 A football coach mentors his staff in his philosophy.